Right Arrow

 What are the best practices for securing BOPIS transactions?

 Best practices include implementing multi-factor identity verification at pickup, segregating BOPIS inventory in secure staging zones, and using video AI to monitor the chain of custody from picking to handoff.
-Additionally, ensuring real-time inventory synchronization helps avoid disputes regarding stock availability.
+Real-time inventory synchronization also helps avoid disputes regarding stock availability.

 How can retailers mitigate fraud in curbside pickup?